-Is your Facebook not loading in the accompanying iPhone app?
-Here are 7 fixes for when your Facebook is not working properly, the app displays a blank page or a blue spinning symbol that just won’t stop loading and doesn’t bring up any content.
-Check out our solutions and you will probably resolve any Facebook issues you are currently having when accessing the biggest social network on the planet.
+Do you have problems with Facebook not loading correctly?
+Here are 7 fixes for when Facebook is not working properly on iPhone, the app displays a blank page or a blue spinning symbol that just won’t stop loading and doesn’t bring up any content.
+Check out our solutions and you will probably resolve any Facebook issues you are currently having.

 Issue: Facebook not loading at all

-If you a are getting a network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
+If you are getting a Facebook network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
 There are a number of things you can do, when Facebook is not loading properly on iPhone.

 Check your internet connection

-First and foremost: Try and connect to any other website using your browser and try one or two apps that connect to the web, just to see whether your Facebook issues are actually just the symptom of the actual root cause.
+First and foremost: Try and connect to any other website using your browser and try one or two apps that connect to the web, just to see whether your Facebook issues are actually caused by a different problem.
 Your mobile internet connection might be experiencing an outage, or perhaps your Wi-Fi router needs a quick reset.
 Opening a webpage like Google and entering a random query is an easy test you can always perform to check connectivity.
 When connected to the internet, you should at least see a WiFi status indicator or LTE, 4G, 3G or E for edge in your iPhone’s status bar.

 Sometimes the native Facebook client on iOS gets stuck and just needs a quick nudge to get back going.
 Simply swipe down on your news feed to make it refresh.
 This manual refresh often fixes intermittent issues.